Enchanter’s Nightshade – Circaea lutetiana

 Description

-Leaves: The leaves are opposite, heart-shaped, and often coarsely toothed along the margins.
+Leaves: The leaves are opposite, lance-shaped, and arranged in whorls around the stem.

-Flowers: The plant produces small, white to pale purple flowers with yellow centers.
+Flowers: The plant produces tall spikes of small, white to pale lavender, tubular flowers.

-Distribution: Bigleaf aster is native to eastern North America.
+Distribution: Culver’s root is native to North America.

 Native To State: YES